HasanJaved-Developer/ConsistentAuthZ/README.md

 It runs as a **single-node, modular application**, but follows a **distributed-ready design** with clear service boundaries and optional RabbitMQ support for future event-driven scaling.

 **Key Idea:**
 Keep UI and API aligned — centralize authorization to avoid scattered permission checks.

+**Centralized RBAC model:**
+Categories → Modules → Functions with WebApp/API types.

 **Demo Admin Account:**
 allan / allan — useful for testing permissions in multiple browsers with shared cache.